 The PADI Rescue Diver course prepares you to deal with dive emergencies, minor and major, using a variety of techniques.
 Through knowledge development and rescue exercises, you learn what to look for and how to respond.
 During rescue scenarios, you put into practice your knowledge and skills.
 Topics include:

 - Recognizing and managing stress in other divers

 - Rescuing unresponsive divers

 The Learning Materials

 The fit and comfort of your personal equipment are key to having an enjoyable diving experience.
-As a minimum, we would recommend your own mask, snorkel.
+As a minimum, you will need your own mask, snorkel*.
 Our friendly staff will help you select gear that’s right for you when you’re ready to get your own equipment.

 We will provide all your core scuba diving equipment during your course including:

 - Weight System & Weights